pawan-malhotra/blogs-converteasly/general/c99e99s61_understanding_encapsulation_and_polymorphism_in_java.md

 ## What is Encapsulation ?

-Encapsulation is a process of binding the class of memeber into a single unit.It protects the data of class to be accessed from outside the class.However it is accessed outside the class by using access modifier let's see how.
+Encapsulation is a process of binding the class of memeber into a single unit.It protects the data of class to be accessed from outside the class.
+However it is accessed outside the class by using access modifier let's see how.

 ### Example: